 Ms. Bosse is an elected member of the American Law Institute.
 She received a B.A., magna cum laude, and a J.D., cum laude, from the State University of New York at Buffalo.

 In nominating Ms. Bosse for the award, Nominating Committee Chair Rebecca Hanner White remarked: “No one, to my mind, better exemplifies the qualities honored by the Kutak Award than Diane Bosse.
 Throughout her many years on the Accreditation Committee and the Council, Diane brought rigor, thoroughness, thoughtfulness, and far sightedness to the accreditation project, leading by example and inspiring those of us lucky enough to work with and to learn from her to try to meet the high bar she set.
 Incredibly, Diane did this work on behalf of the ABA’s Section of Legal Education while simultaneously serving as Chair of the New York State Board of Bar Examiners, working tirelessly with the National Conference of Bar Examiners, and practicing law.
 Her hard work and dedication have enhanced legal education and the bar examination process for a generation of law students and law school graduates sitting for the bar.”

-Professor Howland will be honored at an upcoming reception in conjunction with the Section’s Council Meeting.
 The Kutak Award is presented annually to honor an individual who has made significant contributions to the collaboration of the legal academy, the bench, and the bar.
 The award was established in memory of Mr. Kutak, a respected Omaha lawyer, who was committed to legal reform and a strong advocate for legal education.
 Ms. Bosse will be presented with the award at the Section’s Council and Kutak Award Dinner in May in Chicago.